meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 30
 ---
-You have used Terraform to create an ephemeral development environment in the cloud and are now ready to destroy all the infrastructure described by yourTerraform configuration.
-To be safe, you would like to first see all the infrastructure that will be deleted by Terraform.Which command should you use to show all of the resources that will be deleted?
+You have used Terraform to create an ephemeral development environment in the cloud and are now ready to destroy all the infrastructure described by your Terraform configuration.
+To be safe, you would like to first see all the infrastructure that will be deleted by Terraform.
+Which command should you use to show all of the resources that will be deleted?
 (Choose two.)

 - A. Run terraform plan -destroy.
 - B. This is not possible.
 You can only show resources that will be created.